mav10/PushNotificationService/README.md

 ## Setting up new project from template
 Before using the template for your brand-new app run `yarn rename -n YourProjectName`.
 Use CamelCase for your project name.
 The script does the following (you could do this manually if you like to):
-1. Rename all files/folders from 'TemplateApp' to your project name.
+1. Rename all files/folders from 'PushNotification' to your project name.
 1. Change all namespaces, classnames, database names, dockerfiles and deployment scripts to suit your project
 1. Adjust SPA port number to something random, so that it doesn't clash with other projects (in package.json: 'start' script, PORT=3011; in Startup.cs: spa.UseProxyToSpaDevelopmentServer("http://localhost:3011/"))